Rainier-MSFT/Entra_ZTNA_Lab/Base-config_3-vm/README.md

 + A **CustomExtension** is used to apply a set of common configs to such as enabling TLS1.2 & .Net connectivity, disabling IE ESC, relaxing UAC, and a bunch of extras to help complete the hybrid setup

 ### Management
+Once deployed, VMs can be administered thru either of the following:

 + **RDP** is enabled on all VMs, but can only be used for direct remote management if provisioned with a public IP either during or after deployment
 + **Azure Bastion** basic is also offered as an alternative to managing the VMs via a direct RDP connection

 **Note:** Don't forget to log into the VM using a domain account.
 I.e. username@domain
 <br>

 ## Deployment